stampit-org/stamp-specification/README.md

 **Different descriptor properties, one or more stamps:**

-* Instance properties have lowest priority
 * Shallow properties override deep properties
 * Descriptors override everything

 #### Configuration

 Stamp composition and instance creation behaviors can be manipulated by configuration stamps.
-For instance, it's possible to create [a stamp that warns on collisions](https://github.com/stampit-org/collision-stamp) across different descriptor properties. e.g.:
+For example, it's possible to create [a stamp that warns on collisions](https://github.com/stampit-org/collision-stamp) across different descriptor properties. e.g.:

 **Configuration Example**